5 Ways to Measure Physician Liaison Impact

 A physician liaison is a professional that represents a physician or group practice, including specialists, to other healthcare groups, and hospitals and creates relationships between different providers.
 The connections they establish build trust between various medical or surgical groups and help physicians grow their practices.

 Physician liaisons are instrumental in developing ties between healthcare providers and referring physicians — driving both patient referrals and revenue growth.
-It’s essential for a healthcare organization to track and measure physician liaison impact across key growth initiatives to optimize its liaison program and increase return on investment (ROI).
+A healthcare organization needs to track and measure physician liaison impact across key growth initiatives to optimize its liaison program and increase return on investment (ROI).

 Understanding physician liaison impact enables organizations to: